-This paper presents a constructive Aumann structure where a state space is a complete lattice.
+This paper presented a constructive Aumann structure in which a state space is a complete lattice.
 In contrast with Heifets et al. (2006) and Li (2009), the family of disjoint state spaces is not necessary in our model.
-However, unlike in the case of standard state space models, our models are multi-attribute models, similarly to those of Heifets et al. and Li.
-Note that our same states between different state spaces have different attributes.
-This means that a property of a state in each subjective state space turn on relationships with the others state in the state space.
+However, unlike in the case of standard state space models, our models are multi-attribute models, similar to those of Heifets et al. and Li.
+Note that the same states between different state spaces in our models have different attributes.
+This means that a property of a state in each subjective state space turns on the relationships with the other states in the state space.

-Our model is a single agent model, and we do not discuss higher-order perceptions.
+Our model is a single-agent model, and we did not discuss higher-order perceptions.
 However, our results differ from those of previous studies, as shown in Proposition 6, Proposition 7, and Remark 6.
 Possibly, other properties do not hold in multi-agent models or higher-order perceptions.

-In particular, Symmetry with non-trivial unawareness is not satisfied.
-Previous studies prove or assume the property, but we show the impossibility.
-In the result (Reverse Symmetry), the implication is that we must not discuss alike the event that the agent can perceive and the negation that she cannot perceive, and that S5 in modal logics must be excluded discussing unawareness.
+In particular, Symmetry with non-trivial unawareness is not possible.
+Previous studies have proved or assumed this property but, in this study, we show the impossibility of achieving Symmetry with non-trivial unawareness.
+Based on the result obtained (Reverse Symmetry), the implication is that the event in which the agent can perceive and the negation that she cannot need not be discussed, and that S5 in modal logics must be excluded when discussing unawareness.

-In contrast, constructive state spaces, HMS-state spaces, and Li-state spaces are equivalent, and we show generalizations of results in Deket et al. (1998) as Theorem 1 in this paper, and in Chen et al. (2012) (and Modica and Rustichini 1994) as Theorem 2 in this paper.
-This implies that our model is an intermediate between Heifetz et al.(2006) and Li's (2009) models and non-partitional standard state space models.
+In contrast, constructive state spaces, HMS-state spaces, and Li-state spaces are equivalent, and we showed generalizations of the results obtained by Dekel et al. (1998) as Theorem 1 and those obtained by Chen et al. (2012) (and Modica and Rustichini 1994) as Theorem 2.
+This implies that our model is an intermediate between those presented by Heifetz et al. (2006) and Li (2009) and the non-partitional standard state space models.

-Previous studies discuss choice theories with unawareness, e.g., Karni and Vierø (2013; 2017) and Piermont (2017), interactive situations with unawareness, e.g., Auster (2013), Heifetz et al. (2013a) and Galanis (2013; 2018), and games with unawareness, e.g., Heifetz et al. (2013b), Halpern and Rêgo (2014), Perea (2018) and Feinberg (2020).
-In future studies, we must be able to introduce Aumann structures with complete lattices to their studies.
+Previous studies have discussed choice theories with unawareness, e.g., Karni and Vierø (2013, 2017) and Piermont (2017); interactive situations with unawareness, e.g., Auster (2013), Heifetz et al. (2013a), and Galanis (2013, 2018); and games with unawareness, e.g., Heifetz et al. (2013b), Halpern and Rêgo (2014), Perea (2018), and Feinberg (2020).
+Future studies should introduce Aumann structures with complete lattices.
 For example, our model must be applied to Bayesian games with unawareness.
-Previous studies discussing games with unawareness are Sadzik (2021) and Meier and Schipper (2014).
-Sadzik discusses probabilistic beliefs with unawareness based on Heifetz et al. (2006) and defines Bayesian equilibrium in normal-form games with unawareness.
-Meier and Schipper discuss probabilistic beliefs based on Heifetz et al. (2013a), define Bayesian equilibrium and prove the existence.7 We will discuss probabilistic beliefs based on our Aumann structure with a complete lattice and introduce it to Bayesian games with unawareness.
+Sadzik (2021) and Meier and Schipper (2014) discussed Bayesian games with unawareness.
+Sadzik discussed probabilistic beliefs with unawareness based on the findings of Heifetz et al. (2006) and defined the Bayesian equilibrium in normal-form games with unawareness.
+Meier and Schipper discussed probabilistic beliefs also based on the findings of Heifetz et al. (2013a), defined the Bayesian equilibrium, and proved the existence of a Bayesian equilibrium.
+9 In the future, we will discuss probabilistic beliefs based on our Aumann structure with a complete lattice and introduce it to Bayesian games with unawareness.